Progout Viatris (Allopurinol)

 What Is Progout Viatris Used For?

-Progout Viatris contains allopurinol and is used to prevent gout attacks and treat conditions caused by high uric acid levels in your body.
+Progout Viatris contains allopurinol, which helps manage conditions related to high uric acid levels in the body.

 Primary Uses